osu-crypto/libOTe/README.md

 libOTe.sln
 ```

 This will allow you to build the library with the <b>Miracl</b> library.
 If Relic or no base OTs are requered, then `getMiracl.ps1` can be skipped.
-If Relic is used, use the [visual studio port](https://github.com/ladnir/relic) and have CMake install it to `C:\libs`.
+If Relic is used, use the [visual studio port](https://github.com/ladnir/relic).
+Use the CMake command `cmake . -DMULTI=OPENMP -DCMAKE_INSTALL_PREFIX:PATH=C:\libs  -DCMAKE_GENERATOR_PLATFORM=x64` generate a Visual Studio solution and install it to `C:\libs`.

-Build the solution within visual studio or with `MSBuild`.
+Build the solution within libOTe visual studio or with `MSBuild`.
 To see all the command line options, execute the program

 `frontend.exe`